Testing the effectiveness of unconventional monetary policy in Japan and the United States: The effectiveness of UMP

 In Japan (Figure \ref{fig: set_irf_jp_cum}), there is a clear drop in the contemporaneous effect of policy on inflation and output during the ELB periods.
 There are three distinguishable ELB periods, 1999q2-2000q2, 2001q2-2006q2, and 2009q1 to the end of the sample.
 The contemporaneous policy effect on inflation is negligible, but the delayed effect one and two years later is stronger during the ELB periods than outside them.
-Like for the U.S., there seems to be a stronger delayed effect of UMP on inflation in Japan.
-Turning to the policy effect on output, we see that UMP is more than 50\% weaker on impact, but catches up within one year, and stays stronger two years out.
-So, unlike the U.S., where UMP was less effective at all horizons, in Japan, this is not the case.
+Like for the U.S., there is a stronger delayed effect of UMP on inflation in Japan.
+Turning to the policy effect on output, we see that UMP is more than 50 percent weaker on impact, but catches up within one year, and stays stronger two years out.
+So, unlike the U.S., where UMP has smaller effects on output at all horizons, in Japan, this is not the case.\footnote{The estimation results for Japan are based on a second-order VAR selected by the AIC and the sequential LR tests.
+Because these criteria are known to lead to overfitting and our sample for Japan is relatively small (34 years), we investigated the robustness of the above results to a first-order VAR, and found that our conclusions continue to hold.
+The results are available through our replication code.}

 In sum, in the U.S. the response of inflation to UMP has been stronger than to conventional policy one or two years ahead, while it has been weaker for output over the same horizon.
 In Japan, UMP has had weaker effects than conventional policy on inflation and output on impact, but has had stronger delayed effects on these variables.
-In general, the findings show that the effects of UMP have been different across time, lending further support to our earlier finding that the ELB has been empirically relevant in both countries over that period.
+In general, the findings show that the effects of UMP have been different across time, lending further support to our earlier finding that the ELB has been empirically relevant in both countries over that period.\footnote{\OA \ref{app:shadow_rates} reports estimates of the shadow rate for Japan and the U.S. that can be interpreted as indicators of the desired monetary policy stance in terms of the short-term interest rate during ELB regimes.}

-\paragraph{Robustness to number of lags in the VAR.} The estimation results for Japan are based on second-order VAR selected by the AIC and the sequential LR tests.
-Because these criteria are known to lead to overfitting and our sample for Japan is relatively small (34 years), we investigated the robustness of the above results to a first-order VAR, and found that our conclusions continue to hold.\footnote{Results available through our replication code.}